gandersen101/spaczz/README.md

 Spaczz has been tested on Ubuntu 18.04, MacOS 10.15, and Windows Server 2019.

+*v0.3.1 Release Notes:*
+- *spaczz now includes an experimental `SimilarityMatcher` that attempts to match search terms based on vector similarity.
+It requires a a spaCy model with word vectors (e.x. spaCy's medium and large English models) to function properly.
+See the documentation below for usage details.*

 *v0.3.0 Release Notes:*
 - *The `FuzzyMatcher` and `RegexMatcher` now return fuzzy ratio and fuzzy count details respectively.
 The behavior of these two matchers is still the same except they now return lists of tuples of length 4 (match id, start, end, fuzzy details).*
     - *This change could be breaking in instances where these tuples are unpacked in the traditional spaCy fashion (match id, start, end).
 Simply include the fuzzy details or a placeholder during unpacking to fix.*